 - Is it effective and been done before?

 HCLTech answer to both these questions is ‘yes’.
 An application that has really not been designed to run in a container, can be deployed utilizing Docker platform.
 And the effort required to modernize the environment is often worth doing it.

 The article takes you through the basic ideas that we formed to move legacy applications to containers.
 It also discusses what type of container management method is best for legacy applications and explains the suitability and unsuitable criteria in relation to containerization.

 Why Should We Run Legacy Apps in a Container?

 Business applications were previously run directly on a physical server, then came virtual machines (VM).
 Now we can containerize them, migrating them from virtual machines in containers.
 The legacy apps that ran on physical servers still remain useful for many enterprises.
 These apps have been growing their user base organically and have well established their presence.
 Enterprises use infrastructure hardware to run software that enables businesses to interact with customers via applications.
 They shift from physical to virtual machines to containers, but the lifetime of an application still exists.

-Enterprises with such legacy applications reach out to HCL to help adapt them to container infrastructure platforms (ContainerizIT) when possible.
+Enterprises with such legacy applications reach out to HCLTech to help adapt them to container infrastructure platforms (ContainerizIT) when possible.
 It is more efficient than developing an entire application every time a new infrastructure is available.

 Containerization has two approaches that can be adopted while dealing with legacy applications: